 Ecosystem restoration has the potential to create jobs on a grand scale, which will be needed in many countries in the wake of the pandemic.
 The World Resource Institute (WRI) makes the case for investing in tree planting in the US; according to their calculations, an annual federal investment of $4-4.5 billion for 20 years could restore up to 60 billion trees, and create over 150,000 jobs per year for foresters, sapling growers, machine operators, tree transporters and planters.
-This is many more jobs per dollar invested than alternative stimulus packages would provide: the WRI estimates that for every $1 million invested, 40 new jobs would be created; compared to 19 for investment in the aviation industry, 7 for finance, and 5 for oil and gas.
+This is many more jobs per dollar invested than alternative stimulus packages would provide: according to one study (Edwards et al. 2013), for every $1 million invested in habitat restoration along coasts, 40 new jobs would be created; compared to 19 for investment in the aviation industry, 7 for finance, and 5 for oil and gas.
 Well-considered restoration initiatives could provide work in both rural and urban areas.
-The job creation benefits, of course, come on top of many other advantages of tree planting: storing carbon, mitigating flooding, boosting biodiversity, giving people pleasant places to relax and exercise, and improving mental and physical health, to name but a few.
+The job creation benefits, of course, come on top of many other advantages of ecosystem restoration, including tree planting: storing carbon, mitigating flooding, boosting biodiversity, giving people pleasant places to relax and exercise, and improving mental and physical health, to name but a few.

 In the US, an investment of $4-4.5 billion per year for 20 years could restore up to 60 billion trees, and create over 150,000 jobs